UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

       * Messages are sent via Slack and emails.

  * Conflict Resolution:
-      1. **Indecisions**: If we face indecisions, we will first have a discussion, if we can not reach an agreement within a limited time, we hold a simple majority vote.
+      1. **Indecisions**: If we face indecisions, we will first have a discussion about it.
+If we can not reach an agreement within a limited time, we will hold a simple majority vote.
       2. **Non-responsive team members**: Maybe the workload is too heavy for some team members?
 We will try to divide the work allocated to them and give them smaller tasks first.
       3. **Low efficiency of discussion, too much time spent on useless "chat"**: We will list the key points to talk about during each discussion so that we can focus.
-      4. **Lack of cohesion**: we will organize some team-building activities, like having a meal together.
+      4. **Lack of cohesion**: We will organize team-building activities at least once a month, like having a meal together.
-      5. **Some teammates can not finish his / her work because some other teammates are hiding information**: we will encourage everyone to list what information they need to finish his / her part during our regular meeting.
-      6. **Some teammates are too shy to share his / her ideas**: we may use some app to allow our teammates to leave his / her opinions anonymously.
+      5. **Some teammates are too shy to share his / her ideas**: we may use some app to allow our teammates to leave his / her opinions anonymously.
-      7. **Teammates are unwilling to criticize another teammate**: we will avoid criticizing this teammate in public but try to talk to him/her in private.

 ----